Protect Your Security

 - Use SSL or https for Online Transactions

 - Use Secure Shell, https, VPN, or Other Encrypted Client Portals for Transferring Files

 - Browse Safely

 Use a modern and secure operating system that is supported by its manufacturer.

 If you need assistance implementing these steps, please contact the ITS Support Center at 703-993-8870.

 Highly Sensitive Data Authorization

 To store Highly Sensitive Data (HSD) on your computer you are required to have formal authorization from a Chief Data Steward.
-Storing HSD on your computer without authorization is a violation of university policy 1114.
+Storing HSD on your computer without authorization is a violation of University Policy 1114: Data Stewardship.